Air strike kills dozens of Syrians waiting to buy bread

 In defiant remarks, Syrian Information Minister Umran Ahid al-Za'bi said rebels and their foreign allies should "forget" trying to topple Assad.

-He appeared to move away from the conciliatory tone of the Syrian vice president, who said last week that neither side could win the war and called for a national unity government.
+He appeared to move away from the conciliatory tone of the Syrian vice president, who said neither side could win the war and called for a national unity government.

 "These military efforts to try to topple the government, of getting rid of the president, of occupying the capital ...
 Forget about this," al-Za'bi told a news conference in Damascus.